 In early 2016 Tuck and Boo purchased the existing Dancing Hares Winery and accompanying vineyards from original founders Robert Cook (who we met with years ago) and Paula Brooks and renamed the property to Tuck Beckstoffer Estate.
 Bob spent 3 decades in the computer software business and enjoyed drinking fine wines for many years.
-He is also a prolific and accomplished author of both the thriller and children’s book genres.
+He is also a prolific and very accomplished author of both national security thrillers and children’s book genres.
 He first fell in love with the Napa Valley during one of a number of trips to the area.
-In the mid 1990’s he started looking for property and by the late 1990’s had purchased this hillside estate.
+In the mid 1990s he started looking for property and by the late 1990s had purchased this hillside estate.

 Eleven vineyard acres are planted on the 31 acre estate which lies in the northern part of the valley below Howell Mountain but within the St. Helena sub appellation; this property is mostly hillside, located just above the valley floor near a small offshoot valley called Italian Valley.
 The vineyards were planted in 2000 and are separated into a number of very small unique blocks.
 Several Bordeaux red varietals are planted on site.